Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 Nokia 3210 (2024) + Smarty SIM (£6/m) £75 + £72 = £147 £72 £219

-Numbers are checked against UK retail prices on 26 May 2026 and refreshed every three months.
+Numbers are checked against UK retail prices on 26 May 2026 and refreshed best-effort quarterly, with the date stamped on the page.

 Pricing, asked plainly.